mernaadell/Neural-Network/README.md

 #  Neural-Network
-Implementaion of Neural network from scratch
+Implementaion of Neural network with Examples